Akehaa/akehaa/README.md

 ## Hi!
 My name is Dener Araujo

-I am a Full Stack Developer based in Brazil that loves learning new techs and it's extremely curious.
+I am a Full Stack Developer based in Brazil who loves learning new technologies and is extremely curious.